Car insurance for 17 year-olds

 Do driving courses reduce the cost of insurance for 17-year-olds?

-Yes, many car insurance providers will offer you a discount if you have a qualification such as Pass Plus, or one of the other forms of advanced driving courses.
+Some car insurance providers will offer you a discount if you have a qualification such as Pass Plus, or one of the other forms of advanced driving courses.
+Learning to be a safer driver is its own reward, but it’s worth checking with your provider first to see if completing the course could also lower your premiums.

 The main reason car insurance for 17-year-olds is so expensive is because you’re seen as much more likely to be in an accident and make a claim.
 Passing an advanced driving course proves you're a safer driver.